-Google has begun to reevaluate its ever-changing algorithms by sifting through photos and commentary on its new social network, Google+.
+Google has begun to reevaluate their ever-changing algorithms by sifting through photos and commentary on its new social network, Google+.
 Innovators and engineers should be elated to hear this news, as Google is only trying to make our lives simpler.
 With internet and social network standards these days, especially with legislation like the SOPA Act being discussed, there tends to be a lot of unknown and grey territory.

 The unknown should be great, right?
 How would amazing inventions ever come about without some dark territory that has yet to be explored?
 This is very true, but there is a new line, and the smudged edges of said line makes ethics a daunting challenge.

 As Google uses their constantly changing system to scan the interwebs for keywords and relevant search information, they are also searching and examining data about your preferences, lifestyle, personality, and demographics.
 There is an issue with this that is painfully obvious, violation of privacy.

 Though it may feel like Google is peeking in your window, we have to realize that they are already standing in the house, except, we let them in.
 In fact, we even treated them to a cocktail and some appetizers.
 In all honesty, this is fine in my book.
 We are all guilty of posting things online, whether it’s Facebook, Twitter, or a random comment on somebody’s blog, and in this day in age we need to be smart about what we expose ourselves to.

 The real kicker is why Google is digging up this data on us.
 They are looking to customize our searches.
 Fine tune our Google+ accounts, and weave all of our social media interaction across all formats from desktops to tablets to smart phones.
 Sounds great!
 Why wouldn’t I want Google to find things I am more interested in?
 What is so bad about developing a personalized search engine that already knows what I’m looking for?